tkhq/sdk/examples/with-solana/README.md

 ?
 Enter Mint account address of token being transferred (created during setup stage):
 ```

-Since this is being initated by a non root user, and the policy allowing this has not been created, this is EXPECTED TO FAIL.
+Since this is being initiated by a non root user, and the policy allowing this has not been created, this is EXPECTED TO FAIL.
 You will get an error that includes the following information saying that no policies evaluated to the outcome: Allow

 ```bash
 details: [